 A tumour deposit is a group of tumour cells that are separate from the main tumour but not in a lymph node.
 The presence of tumour deposits is associated with a higher risk that tumour cells will spread to a distant body site such as the liver.
 The spread of cancer cells to another part of the body is called metastasis.

 Lymph nodes are small immune organs located throughout the body.
 Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
 The movement of cancer cells from the tumour to a lymph node is called metastasis.

 Most reports include the total number of lymph nodes examined and the number, if any, that contain cancer cells.
 Your pathologist will carefully examine all lymph nodes for cancer cells.
 Lymph nodes that contain cancer cells are often called positive while those that do not contain any cancer cells are called negative.

 Finding cancer cells in a lymph node is important because it is associated with a higher risk that the cancer cells will be found in other lymph nodes or in a distant organ such as the lungs.
 The examination of lymph nodes is also used to determine the nodal stage (see Pathologic stage below).

-This cancer is given a tumour stage between 1 and 4 based on how far the cancer cells have traveled into the wall of the colon or surrounding tissues.
+This cancer is given a tumour stage between 1 and 4 based on how far the cancer cells have spread into the wall of the colon or surrounding tissues.

-Poorly differentiated neuroendocrine carcinoma is given metastatic stage between 0 and 1 based on the presence of cancer cells at a distant site in the body (for example the liver).
+Poorly differentiated neuroendocrine carcinoma is given a metastatic stage of 0 or 1 based on the presence of cancer cells at a distant site in the body (for example the liver).
 The metastatic stage can only be given if tissue from a distant site is sent for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as MX.